-FNSFLT205 Develop knowledge of the Australian financial system and markets or ICTWEB201 Use social media tools for collaboration and engagement
+FNSFLT205 FNSFLT205 Develop knowledge of the Australian financial system and markets or ICTWEB201 Use social media tools for collaboration and engagement

-Elective units are subject to change prior to the commencement of the program.
-This is to ensure alignment to current industry practices is at its optimum and adequate resources are available at the school.
+^{} Elective units are subject to change prior to the commencement of the program.
+This is to ensure alignment to current industry practices is at its optimum and adequate resources provided by School (as Third Party).